HackerDom/phdctf-2017/README.md

 # PHDays CTF 2017

-PHDays CTF is an online international challenge in the information security.
-Developer by Hackerdom team for PHDays forum.
+PHDays CTF2017  is an online international challenge in the information security.
+Developed by Hackerdom team for [PHDays VII](https://phdays.com) forum.

 The contest is driven by classic rules (Attack-Defense [CTF](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security))
 Each team is given a set of vulnerable services.